Ediste/Classic-Arcade-Game/README.md

 # Instructions

 ## How to start
-Simply open the following url: https://ediste.github.io/Classic-Arcade-Game/ OR clone the repo and open the index.ml
+Simply open the following url: https://ediste.github.io/Classic-Arcade-Game/ OR clone the repo and open the index.html

 ## How to play
 - You can use the arrow keys to move the character